Meet my new favorite sport: Padel (or Paddle, as it is sometimes referred to in the English-speaking community).

-I’ve been a football (soccer) fan all my life and I used to enjoy practicing this sport on a weekly basis with my friends back in Malta.
-So until a few months ago I would have considered football to be my favorite sport by far.
-Interestingly though fast forward a few months and padel has taken football’s place in my life.
-I have become thoroughly addicted to this sport and can’t get enough of it.
+Until 2015, I’d been a football (soccer) fan all my life and I used to enjoy practicing this sport on a weekly basis with my friends back in Malta.
+It was my favorite sport by far.
+However, once I started playing padel it immediately replaced football’s place in my life.
+I became thoroughly addicted to this sport and many years later I still can’t get enough of it.

-I’ve played a few racket sports in the past, mostly tennis and table tennis, and I enjoyed both of them.
+Before trying padel, I’d played a few racket sports sporadically, mostly tennis and table tennis, and I enjoyed both of them.

 The sport is essentially a combination of tennis and squash and is great for players of all ages and skills.
 The court is one-third the size of a tennis court and is enclosed with wire mesh and glass walls which you can play off when you need to.
 Rules are a mixture of squash and tennis, and use the same scoring system as tennis.
 Compared to tennis it is less focused on strength and more on tactics and psychology.

-Padel is very popular in Spain, Argentina, Uruguay and Brazil.
-Other countries around the world are slowly catching the padel fever.
-Things are starting to move in the UK, Germany, Sweden, Norway, Belgium, and Holland.
-We might in fact be entering the golden age of Padel as it is currently the fastest growing racket sport in the world.
+Padel is very popular in Spain and Argentina as it’s been played in these countries for decades, however, many other countries are experiencing a padel boom and are catching up.
+We might in fact be entering the golden age of Padel as it is currently the fastest-growing racket sport in the world.

-With Spain being a very popular tourist destination, many tourists are getting introduced to Padel there and then taking back their new-found hobby back to their countries.
-This is currently the main driver of Padel’s growth in Europe.
-The World Padel Tour also helps create interest outside of Spain.
-As an example, padel courts are springing up in the UAE as last year the WPT was played in Dubai.
+With Spain being a very popular tourist destination, many tourists are getting introduced to Padel there and then taking their new-found hobby back to their countries.
+This is currently one of the main drivers behind Padel’s growth in Europe.
+World Padel Tour and Premier Padel, the biggest worldwide competitions, also help create interest outside of Spain.

 Building padel courts is also a great investment opportunity since courts are smaller than tennis and the rental is paid by four people, therefore maximizing revenues.
-It is, therefore, more feasible to build padel courts versus tennis courts especially in densely populated areas where the cost of land is very high.
-The main barrier I see to padel’s diffusion is that most of the information about this sport can only be found in the Spanish language, so it is hard for it to break into the Anglo-speaking world.
+It is, therefore, more feasible to build padel courts versus tennis courts, especially in densely populated areas where the cost of land is very high.

-Padel tournaments are not only for the pros, in fact, any padel player can join amateur tournaments that are held in many cities in Spain.
+Padel tournaments are not only for the pros.
+Any padel player can also join amateur tournaments that are held in many cities in Spain.
 We are now seeing international amateur padel tournaments start to take place, as it’s becoming a profitable niche in the sports tourism sector.

 If you’re in Barcelona you can join our Barcelona padel community on Facebook.